luitfc/hpc-apps-benchmarking-web/LAMMPS/docs/run.md

 <p style="font-size:95%;">The [USER-INTEL](http://lammps.sandia.gov/doc/accelerate_intel.html) package is able to accelerate simulations on Intel CPUs by running in single, mixed, or double precision with vectorization.
 The styles currently supported by the USER-INTEL package are available [here](http://lammps.sandia.gov/doc/accelerate_intel.html).
 Simulations should be run with 1 MPI task per physical core, not hardware thread.
 On the [compute partition](http://www.hpc-midlands-plus.ac.uk/user-support/quick-start/) of Midlands+ HPC, each computer node has 28 cores and each single core supports only 1 thread as the hardware supported multithreading (known as [Hyper-Threading](https://www.intel.co.uk/content/www/uk/en/architecture-and-technology/hyper-threading/hyper-threading-technology.html)) has been disabled in default.</p>

-<p style="font-size:95%;">The following commands are examples of running LAMMPS with the USER-INTEL package and different MPI&OMP configuration.
+<p style="font-size:95%;">The following commands are examples of running LAMMPS with the USER-INTEL package and different MPI&OMP configurations.
 <i>-np</i> specifies the number of MPI ranks while <i>-ppn</i> indicates the number of MPI tasks per node. <i>lmp_exe</i> is the filename of the compiled LAMMPS executable file and <i>-sf intel</i> enables using the USER-INTEL package during your simulations.
 <i>-pk intel 0</i> : don't use coprocessors as they are not available on Midlands+ HPC. <i>omp</i> specifies the number of the threads per physical core.
 This number should be set to 1 as the Hyper-Threading has been disabled, otherwise it can be 2 with which extra performance might be achieved.</p>